Dualeco/airbus-ship-challenge/README.md

 Hi!
 My name is Pavlo and this is my solution for the ship semantic segmentation problem.

+## Newest improvements and current best score:

+The addition of Sobel XY filter has improved the IoU score to > 0.79

 ## Docker

 To get started, please run the Jupyter Notebook from the docker image.
 There you can use Python notebooks and terminal with all packages pre-installed.
 Run in terminal in this folder: